camara-tech/IFMA-Courses/Readme.md

-#jonathancamara.com Wordpress Theme
+#IFMA Courses Wordpress Theme

-my personally-developed theme for my website
+Theme currently being developed for the IFMA Courses Website

 It is a child theme of the devdmboostrap3 theme.